-Students who are re-admitted to Macalester and who are placed in strict academic probation, academic probation, or warning status by the academic standing committee will be placed in Financial Aid Warning status.
+- Students who are re-admitted to Macalester and who are placed in strict academic probation, academic probation, or warning status by the Academic Standing Committee will be placed in Financial Aid Warning status.

 Financial Aid Probation

-If the student fails to earn twelve credits with no incompletes and at least a 2.00 term grade point average, Federal Student Aid eligibility will end until the student achieves satisfactory academic progress as defined above.
-The student may apply for Macalester financial aid, but Macalester’s financial aid will not be increased to replace lost Federal Student Aid or other aid lost based on failure to maintain satisfactory academic progress.
+If an appeal has been denied, the student may continue to apply for institutional financial aid, but institutional financial aid will not be increased to replace lost Federal Student Aid or other aid lost based on failure to maintain SAP.